unbit/uwsgi-docs/tutorials/GraphiteAndMetrics.rst

 .. code-block:: sh

-   sudo apt-get install python-dev ruby-dev build-essential libpcre3-dev graphite-carbon graphite-web
+   sudo apt-get install python-dev ruby-dev bundler build-essential libpcre3-dev graphite-carbon graphite-web

 python-dev and ruby-dev are required as we want to support both WSGI and Rack apps.